Monday, June 10, 2013

 In the Simpsons episode "The Old Man and the Lisa" which first aired in 1997, Lisa helps Mr. Burns regain his lost fortunes by inadvertently giving him the idea to "recycle" sea creatures into slurry.
 After Burns sells the business, he offers her a check for $12 million as her share of the profits.
 Lisa has a crisis of conscience about where the money came from, however, and tears up the check instead.

-I always thought Lisa should have taken the money and spent it on the things she believed in, and I'm sure others did as well.
+I always thought Lisa should've taken the money and spent it on the things she believed in, and I'm sure others did as well.
 But none of us condemned her decision to refuse the money as being flat-out wrong; after all, it was perfectly in keeping with how we all thought back then.
-For my generation, Generation X, virtue was about identity.
+For Generation X, virtue was about identity.
 And guarding your identity meant staying independent, in order to retain personal freedom and control over who you are.
-Once Lisa took that money, it would have owned her, in all its corruptness.
+Once Lisa took that money, it would've owned her, in all its corruptness.

-So we of Generation X set about to rebuild the world in our image, and nowhere were our efforts more successful than in the world of music.
-Pearl Jam, one of the most socially conscious bands of the 90s, could have been the next U2; instead, they sabotaged that chance.
+So Generation X set about to rebuild the world in their image, and nowhere were their efforts more successful than in the world of music.
+Pearl Jam, one of the most socially conscious bands of the '90s, could've been the next U2; instead, they sabotaged that chance.
 Resenting the loss of freedom that comes with fame, Eddie Vedder sang in "Corduroy" to the millions who adored him, "I don't want to take what you can give, I would rather starve than eat your bread."
 Which makes sense; when virtue lies in who you are, then being obnoxiously big means you've sold your soul on some level.[1]

 Because ultimately, those who choose independence recognise that they're human.
 They're not good enough to scale, and so they don't try.
 Sure, every now and again, one of the countless indie bands out there does manage to win over a large audience, but they typically fade out as quickly as they came, making their short-lived success most likely the result of chance or favoritism.
 Of course, we'll attribute it to hard work or some innate quality instead, validating our belief in the virtue of independence.
 Unfortunately, this also warps our understanding of what it truly takes to compete, and then we wonder why their success isn't so easily repeated.